 Dispose of Waste Properly

-- Wash dishes and yourself 200 feet from water sources.
-Minimize the use of soap.
+Wash dishes and yourself 200 feet from water sources.
+Use minimal amounts of biodegradable soap.

 Leave What You Find